 As the term indicates, the mouth opening refers to the diameter of the bottle with the top removed.
 There aren’t standardized measurements for what qualifies as narrow, standard, or wide, but some general characteristics apply.
 Logically, a narrow bottle will be the most difficult to fill (and some may require you to shrink down ice cubes to fit inside).
 Standard openings, like the Hydro Flask Standard Mouth above, often are a little larger than a narrow mouth bottle, but still only just wide enough to fit one or two ice cubes vertically at a time.
-Wide mouth bottles are the most versatile and easiest to clean, but they’re also prone to spilling while taking a sip.
-An easy solution, however, is to get the wide mouth style with a smaller cap and spout.
-Owala’s FreeSip is one of our favorite designs in this category with a two-in-one lid that allows you to sip through the built-in straw or tilt the bottle back to chug through the wide-mouth opening.
+Wide-mouth bottles are the most versatile and easiest to clean, but they’re also prone to spilling while taking a sip.
+An easy solution, however, is to get the wide-mouth style with a smaller cap and spout (Hydro Flask and many others sell several different lid options for their wide-mouth bottles).

 Traditional caps and straws/sippers aside, there are a number of other options when it comes to water bottle cap types.
 For example, the HydraPak Recon features a twistable cap with a small spout for drinking, the CamelBak Chute Mag Renew has a round, tapered opening underneath the magnetic cap, and HydraPak’s Stow has a small, twistable nozzle that requires squeezing the bottle to operate for easy on-the-go hydration.
 Again, this will ultimately come down to your preferences and what works best for you and your preferred activities.
 If you don’t love the common standard or wide-mouth openings, give one of the other styles a try.

 For most, a simple screw-on or pop-top lid is sufficient for drinking water.
-However, as seen with the hugely successful CamelBak Eddy+, a user-friendly integrated straw has its strong suits, including sipping on the go while reducing the risk of accidental spills.
-You can also often add a compatible straw cap to a traditional water bottle if you want the versatility of both options.
-For example, Hydro Flask sells a straw lid for their Wide Mouth series for an additional $15, as well as press-in straw lids for their tumblers (keep in mind, these are not fully spill-proof).
+However, a user-friendly integrated straw has its strong suits, including sipping on the go while reducing the risk of accidental spills.
+Our favorite straw-equipped design on the market is Owala’s FreeSip, which features a unique two-in-one spout that allows you to sip through the built-in straw or tilt the bottle back to chug through the wide-mouth opening.
+To achieve similar versatility, you can also often add a compatible straw cap to a traditional water bottle.
+For example, Hydro Flask sells straw lids for both their standard- and wide-mouth bottles, as well as press-in tops for their tumblers (keep in mind, these are not fully spill-proof).